 The burst rate of a camera locked into “Burst” or “Continuous” mode is the number of consecutive images that it can shoot continuously before the buffer is full.
-The buffer is the internal memory in the camera for temporary storage of the image before they are transferred to the memory card.
+The buffer is the internal memory in the camera for the temporary storage of the image before they are transferred to the memory card.

-When the buffer becomes full, the camera slows down to have the time to move photos out of the buffer.
+When the buffer becomes full, the camera slows down to have time to move photos out of the buffer.

 CCD (Charge-Coupled Device)

 CCD (Charge-Coupled Device) is a type of imaging sensor for digital cameras.
-It is a light –sensitive semiconductor device that works as the digital equivalent of film but with better resolution.
+It is a light–sensitive semiconductor device that works as the digital equivalent of film but with better resolution.

-CCD sensor has high degree of sensitivity, enabling it to produce an image in extremely dim light.
+CCD sensor has a high degree of sensitivity, enabling it to produce an image in extremely dim light.

 CCD was invented in 1969 by George Smith and Willard Boyle at Bell Labs.

 Chromatic aberration is one of the two major categories of optical anomalies or aberrations that occur when a lens fails to bring all wavelengths of color to the same focal plane.
 It can also be caused by wavelengths of color directed at different positions in the focal plane.

 This defect, also known as “color fringing” or “purple fringing”, is most common around the edges of high-contrast images, usually toward the edges of the frame.,